The typical student athlete focuses on protein, hydration, and recovery - but one essential nutrient often gets overlooked: iodine.

 • Energy release - helps the body release energy from food, supporting daily activity and training demands.

-• Cognitive function - helps with mental activities that affect our attention, memory and ability to think, make decisions, and solve problems - functions that are important for both learning and sporting activities.
+• Cognitive function - helps with mental activities that affect your attention, memory and ability to think, make decisions, and solve problems - functions that are important for both learning and sporting activities.

 • Thyroid function - helps maintain overall body regulation and wellbeing.

-Each of these roles make iodine relevant to student athletes, helping to maintain energy, focus, and general wellbeing, and supporting their ability to manage both sporting and academic demands.
+Each of these roles make iodine relevant to student athletes, helping to maintain energy, focus, general wellbeing, and supporting your ability to manage both sporting and academic demands.

 Dairy Milk: A Reliable Source

-• Include milk as part of a varied, balanced diet, to help athletes meet their iodine needs.
+• Include milk as part of a varied, balanced diet, to help meet your iodine needs.

-• Inform athletes that milk is a source of iodine, contributing to energy and mental focus helpful in their sport and student life.
+• Remember that milk is a source of iodine, contributing to energy and mental focus helpful in your sport and student life.

-• For those choosing plant-based drinks, check labels to ensure they contain iodine.
+• If choosing plant-based drinks, check labels to ensure they contain iodine.

 Share this: